josephmoresena/Rxmxnx.PInvoke.Extensions/src/MonoFacades/README.md

 **Mono Framework** runtimes.

-When using `Rxmxnx.PInvoke.Extensions` with **Mono Framework** (excluding **Xamarin** and **Unity**), the build should reference only the following packages:
+When using `Rxmxnx.PInvoke.Extensions` with **Mono Framework** (excluding **Xamarin** and **Unity**), the build should reference only `System.Runtime.CompilerServices.Unsafe` package.
+At compile time the **.NET Framework 4.5** assembly of `System.Runtime.CompilerServices.Unsafe` is used.

-* `System.Runtime.CompilerServices.Unsafe`
-* `System.Collections.Immutable`

-At compile time:

-* The **.NET Framework 4.5** assembly of `System.Runtime.CompilerServices.Unsafe` is used.
-* The **.NET Standard 1.0** assembly of `System.Collections.Immutable` is used.

-These assemblies do not rely on APIs unavailable in **.NET Framework 4.5**, ensuring that no additional framework requirements are introduced.
+That assembly does not rely on APIs unavailable in **.NET Framework 4.5**, ensuring that no additional framework requirements are introduced.

 ---